-Monica's experience also includes serving as a senior policy associate with the National Recreation and Park Association.
+Prior to joining RWJF, Monica directed YMCA of the USA’s Healthier Communities Initiatives, which catalyzed 250 community and state-level leadership teams to put in place strategies and policies that enabled people to make healthy choices.
+She also served as a senior policy associate with the National Recreation and Park Association.
 She was a regulatory counsel with Stateside Associates and a federal legislative counsel for the Center for Reproductive Rights.
-She also worked with the National Women’s Law Center, the Institute for Women’s Policy Research, the National Association of Child Advocates and in the office of former United States Senator Charles Robb of Virginia.
+She also worked with the National Women’s Law Center, the Institute for Women’s Policy Research, and the National Association of Child Advocates.

-She earned her Juris Doctorate at the American University Washington College of Law and her BA in Political Science from Virginia Tech.
-She was the recipient of the Sandra P. Grasso Scholarship for her commitment to advancing social justice and feminism, and was also honored for her work in opening the Women’s Center at Virginia Tech.
+She earned her Juris Doctorate at the American University Washington College of Law and was a first-generation college student when she received her BA in Political Science from Virginia Tech.
+She was the recipient of the Sandra P. Grasso Scholarship for her commitment to advancing social justice and feminism, and has also been honored for her work in opening the Women’s Center at Virginia Tech.